The Death Camp of Tolerance

 "The Death Camp of Tolerance" is the fourteenth episode of the sixth season of the American animated television series South Park, and the 93rd overall episode of the series.
 It originally aired on Comedy Central in the United States on November 20, 2002.

-In the episode, Mr. Garrison tries to get fired from his new job as the fourth grade teacher at South Park Elementary by being overtly and explicitly homosexual in front of the students, so he can sue the school and get twenty-five million dollars in damages and shoves the school's gerbil Lemmiwinks into Mr. Slave's rectum.
+In the episode, Mr. Garrison tries to get fired from his new job as the fourth grade teacher at South Park Elementary by being overtly and explicitly homosexual in front of the students, so he can sue the school and get twenty-five million dollars in damages.
 However, he is unable to as the rest of the faculty and the children's parents are desperate to appear tolerant of his homosexuality.
 The boys do not share their sentiments, and as punishment for not tolerating Garrison's outrageous behavior, they are sent to a Nazi-esque "tolerance camp."
-All of the scenes inside the camp are shown in black-and-white, a homage to Schindler's List.
+All of the scenes inside the camp are shown in black-and-white, an homage to Schindler's List.

 The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States.
 The Daily Telegraph has referred to it as one of the series' strongest episodes.